Frequently Asked Questions

 Arguably, the #1 determination of the success of a loan is the cash invested by the borrower.
 We believe strongly in the “old school” principles of lending: 20% down by the borrower drastically decreases the risk of default.
 On average, DLP funds 73% loan to cost, requiring the borrower to invest 25% of the purchase price plus 25% of the renovation costs out of pocket at the purchase of the property.

-Our private note investors are secured through hazard insurance in the event anything happens to the property, such as a fire or flood.
+Private note investors are secured through hazard insurance if anything happens to the property, such as a fire or flood.
 The insurance payout goes to the investor before the property owner can receive the funds.

 ESCROW OF REHAB FUNDS:

-When DLP Capital Partners lends money to any borrowers outside of DLP Capital Partners and its executive team, all rehab funds are held in escrow with DLP Capital Partners and are only released after each stage of the renovation is complete.
+When DLP Capital lends money to any borrowers outside of DLP Capital and its executive team, all rehab funds are held in escrow with DLP Capital and are only released after each stage of the renovation is complete.

 PROFESSIONAL PROJECT/RENOVATION MANAGEMENT:

-DLP Capital Partners controls the renovation by employing professional project management and/or third party inspectors to oversee the renovation, ensuring the work is completed to our satisfaction and that our investors are exposed to very little risk.
+DLP Capital controls the renovation by employing professional project management and/or third-party inspectors to oversee the renovation, ensuring the work is completed to our satisfaction and that our investors are exposed to minimal risk.

-When DLP Capital Partners lends capital to investors, a thorough financial and credit analysis is performed.
-DLP Capital Partners focuses on lending to experienced, seasoned, and financially stable borrowers.
+A thorough financial and credit analysis is performed when DLP Capital lends capital to investors.
+DLP Capital focuses on lending to experienced, seasoned, and financially stable borrowers.

 Are there any hidden fees in your stated return rates?

-Our return rates indicate exactly what you will earn, with no hidden costs.
-DLP Capital Partners takes care of any fees.
+Our return rates indicate exactly what you will earn with no hidden costs.

 Can Interest be compounded?

-Investors have the option of taking monthly distributions or letting interest compound and grow.
-You can switch at any time and/or do a combination (e.g., take a $1000 distribution each month and allow the remainder of your returns to compound).
+Investors can take monthly distributions or let interest compound and grow.
+You can switch at any time and/or do a combination (e.g., take a $1,000 distribution each month and allow the remainder of your returns to compound).

 Do I need $50,000 or $100,000 of additional capital to add to my investment?